 - respond quickly and effectively if they do get into our waterways.

-Biosecurity handbook for farmers
+Biosecurity guidance for aquaculture farmers

 The handbook covers aquaculture for: